Cook UK

 Slice and crush the garlic.

-Pre heat the oven to 180°C / 350°F / Gas Mark 4.
+Pre heat the oven to Fan 160°C / 180°C / 350°F / Gas Mark 4.

 This recipe is an English version of goulash.
 In recent traditional Hungarian cooking, goulash (gulyas) is more liquid than in this recipe and is in fact a chunky soup.
-If you wish to eat this dish as a soup, add a cup full of water to the casserole dish.
+If you wish to eat this dish as a soup, add a cup full of stock to the casserole dish.

-Hungarian Goulash recipe ingredients.
-Click to enlarge.
 Place the flour and pepper in a bowl, add the beef cubes and roll them around until they are well coated with the flour mixture.

 Add 2 tablespoons of olive oil to the frying pan, warm to a medium heat and add the flour-coated beef cubes.
 Fry for about 3 minutes, stirring continuously to ensure the beef is browned on all side.
 Place the beef to one side.